Stephen-Seo/LevelEditor/README.md

 In waypoint mode, you place waypoints.
 Hover over a waypoint, hit 'L', hover over another waypoint, hit 'L' again to set/unset waypoint adjacency.
 In obstacles mode, you place obstacles (determines what the player cannot walk through).
 In entities mode, you can place multiple entities (represented by symbols) into the world.
+In entity\_waypoint\_connect mode, you connect entities to waypoints.
+If connecting with an entity that has multiple instances of it, the editor may snap the lines to one of the duplicate entities, but that type of entity is connected to all the waypoints set to that type.

 When saving, the program will overwrite the following files:
 \[prefix\]\_level\_layer0.txt